robertaronchi/rronchi/content/team/Jennifer/index.md

 image:
   caption:
   focal_point: Smart
-summary: co-leading a project about rehabilitation of unilateral spatial neglect in the acute phase
+summary: Co-leading a project about rehabilitation of unilateral spatial neglect in the acute phase
 tags:
 - Post-Doc
 title: Dr. Jennifer Martin